la-vie-est-belle/many-widgets/README.md

 10. Joystick 2D
 11. Joystick 3D
 12. 2D Follow 3D (Use it on player's name or blood progress bar)
+13. 2D Follow 2D (Use it on a tracking missile)
-13. Magnifier
+14. Magnifier
-14. Phantom (trailing effect)
+15. Phantom (trailing effect)

 <br/>